AbyssBite/AbyssBite/README.md

 ## 🧃 Contact

+**Wanna collab?**
-> Wanna collab? ~~(Wasn't expecting that tbh)~~
+_(Wasn't expecting that tbh)_
-> Great.
+Great.
 Fork something, open a PR, and prepare for chaos.

-> If you are emailing me, include logs and bribes.
+If you're emailing me, **include logs, screenshots, and bribes**.
+Bonus points if your subject line includes `URGENT: EVERYTHING'S ON FIRE`.

 ---